logto-io/rfcs/draft/0004-user-sign-in-experience.md

 `POST /api/experience/verification/webAuthn/registration`

 Create a new WebAuthn registration options object for the user to verify and set up the WebAuthn MFA method.
-The new created WebAuthn credential will be inserted into the user's MFA settings once the verification is successful and the interaction session is submitted.
+The new created WebAuthn credential will be inserted into the user's MFA settings once the verification is successful and the interaction is submitted.

 Response body: